 The Description of Constituencies (Annex to Section 2 Subsection 2 BWG) contains the boundaries and descriptions of the constituencies for the elections to the Bundestag, last amended by the Twentythird Law amending the BWG of 3 May 2016 (Federal Law Gazette I, p.
 1062).

-The Federal Electoral Regulations in particular contain provisions governing the appointment and the activities of the electoral bodies, the individual preconditions concerning the entry into the voters’ register, the approval of nominations and the postal ballot.
+The Federal Electoral Regulations above all contain regulations concerning the appointment and activity of the electoral bodies, the individual prerequisites for entry in the voters’ register, the admission of nominations and the postal ballot.